-The landmine and unexploded ordnance (UXO) problem in the Republic of North Macedonia (North Macedonia) has been a legacy of the 2001 conflict between the North Macedonian government forces and ethnic-Albanian insurgents, and the two World Wars.
+The landmine and unexploded ordnance (UXO) problem in the Republic of North Macedonia (North Macedonia) has been a legacy of the 2001 conflict between the government forces of North Macedonia and ethnic-Albanian insurgents, and the two World Wars.
 At the start of ITF activities in 2001, approximately 21 square kilometres of land were mine suspected and there was no national mine action capacity available.

 What we do

 Clearance and Capacity Building

 ITF assistance helped train, equip and support deminers of North Macedonia and altogether close to 4.5 square kilometres of land were cleared with 22 mines and 762 UXO found and destroyed.